Mitra Jalali pushes St. Paul City Council to the left

 "She has a different lens because of her life experiences," Brendmoen said.
 "I appreciate her ability to grapple with challenging issues and agree to disagree. … It's bringing us all along on a more progressive path forward."

-Council Member Nelsie Yang, who became the body's youngest member when she was elected in 2019 and joined Jalali in demanding more police budget cuts, said she admires Jalali's resilience even when facing brisk headwinds.
+Yang, who became the council's youngest member when she was elected in 2019 and joined Jalali in demanding more police budget cuts, said she admires Jalali's resilience even when facing brisk headwinds.

-St. Paul resident and activist Carolyn Szczepanski said Jalali's message around fair and affordable housing, especially for renters who make up half the city, resonated with her.
+St. Paul resident and activist Carolyn Szczepanski said Jalali's message around fair and affordable housing, particularly for renters who make up half the city, resonated with her.

 Szczepanski said she credits Jalali — who recently became a homeowner — with shepherding through "one of the strongest tenant protections in the entire state."
 The ordinance, which is now being challenged in court by some landlords, regulates tenant screening, limits security deposits and requires landlords to give just cause for nonrenewal of a lease or termination of tenancy.